Why being on a publisher’s list of freelancers might not be enough to get you editing work

-You may be the most brilliant, highly qualified and helpful freelancer I could ever hope to work with, but, if I can’t get a sense of that from the information that is available about you, I won’t offer you work.
+A freelancer may be the most brilliant, highly qualified and helpful person I could ever hope to work with, but, if I can’t get a sense of that from the information that is available about them, I won’t offer them work.
 You don’t necessarily need a fancy website or an entry in a professional directory (though both certainly help to make you look more professional and legitimate).
-Just make sure you’re findable somewhere and that, when you’re found, you’re represented as well as you can be.
+Just make sure you’re findable somewhere and that, when you’re found, you’re represented as well and as thoroughly as you can be.

 Are there other project managers out there who experience this problem researching freelancers?
 Or are you a freelancer who’s found that joining LinkedIn or another directory has got you work (or not!)?

 This is a really interesting article and shows just how important keeping up to date with online marketing / social media really is in today’s world.
 Thanks for sharing; looking forward to hearing about the LinkedIn profile tips which will be very useful to self published authors too.